daVincere/hashhacks/README.md

 -- We can now detect faces from pictures and through webcam -- Work to be done to enable the extension to detect pupils and register the blinks -- More extensive work to be done to be able to read the pulse

+On the graphics end
+--- Basic UI/UX in process